Searching for BSM Physics in Yukawa Couplings and Flavour Symmetries: Introduction

 Within the same framework, it has recently been shown~\cite{Alonso-Gonzalez:2021jsa} that the bounds from the electron EDM on CP violation in the electron Yukawa coupling can be translated into bounds on CP violation in tau Yukawa coupling that are two orders of magnitude stronger than if no flavour symmetry is considered, with strong implications for the electroweak baryogenesis.
-The idea of linking the diagonal to off-diagonal Higgs-quark couplings with the purpose of constraining the diagonal light generation Yukawas by the tree-level contribution of the off-diagonal ones to the $K$, $B$ and $D$ meson oscillations has been proposed in Ref.~\cite{Goertz:2014qia}.
-In that paper, the misalignment between the quark mass and the Yukawa matrices is introduced by adding dim 6 operators with anarchical flavour structure to the SM Yukawa coupling.
+On the other side, the idea of linking the diagonal to off-diagonal Higgs-quark couplings with the purpose of constraining the diagonal light generation Yukawas by the tree-level contribution of the off-diagonal ones to the $K$, $B$ and $D$ meson oscillations has been proposed in Ref.~\cite{Goertz:2014qia}.
+In that paper, the misalignment between the quark mass and the Yukawa matrices is introduced by adding $d=6$ operators with anarchical flavour structure to the SM Yukawa coupling.
 The diagonal and off-diagonal couplings are related by arbitrary coefficients that are randomly generated within a specific interval in a numerical analysis.
 Moreover, in the recent paper Ref.~\cite{Calibbi:2021qto}, the implications of the muon $g-2$ results on the lepton mass matrix have been studied considering effective $d=6$ dipole operators.
+See also Refs.~\cite{He:2015rqa,Baek:2016pef}, where a bunch of $d=6$ SMEFT operators have been considered in the MFV context to discuss Lepton Flavour Violating Higgs decays.

 The structure of the paper can be seen in the table of Contents.